With so many university courses to pick from, deciding what to study can be a long process, so make a start by narrowing down your degree options

 Before applying for university, you need to be aware that institutions set their own entry requirements for their degree courses.
 These vary according to the subject, the course and the university's specifications.

-It's therefore advisable to look for courses that match with your predicted A-level results and check these against the entry requirements for courses of interest.
+It's advisable to look for courses that match your predicted A-level results and check these against the entry requirements for courses of interest.

-Generally speaking, universities expect you to achieve a certain amount of UCAS Tariff points - see how to apply for university - most commonly linked to A-levels (or equivalent), in addition to holding pre-16 qualifications, such as GCSEs.
+Generally speaking, universities expect you to achieve a certain number of UCAS Tariff points, in addition to holding pre-16 qualifications, such as GCSEs.
+These points are most commonly linked to A-levels (or equivalent Level 3 qualifications).

 Can I get into university without A-levels?

-The simple answer to this is 'yes' - but you may need to do some more research into this to locate viable options.
+The simple answer is 'yes,' but you may need to do some more research to find universities that consider alternative college-level qualifications or work experience for entry onto their programmes.

-The University of Hull is one institution that takes into account all your qualifications and experience up to this point - not just your academic grades.
+The University of Hull is one institution that takes into account all your qualifications and experience up to this point, not just your academic grades.
+For instance, as well as A-levels, they also accept:

 What about online degrees?